Field theory of monitored, interacting fermion dynamics with charge conservation: Physical implications of the field theory

-In the non-interacting limit with $M= 0$ and $\bar{\Gamma}_U = 0$, the coupling $ \lambda^{-1}$ will always flow to strong coupling, and the non-interacting monitored fermion system always exhibits the area-law phase \cite{Mirlin23,FavaU1}.
-For interacting monitored dynamics, based on the beta functions in Eq.~\eqref{eq:1loop}, for any given small UV value of $(\lambda^{-1})_\mathsf{uv} $, there is always a finite window for (the UV values of) $M_\mathsf{uv}$ and $(\bar{\Gamma}_{U})_\mathsf{uv}$ such that $\lambda^{-1}$ flows to strong coupling first, i.e. $\lambda^{-1} \sim O(1)$, while $M$ and $\bar{\Gamma}_U$ remain small (see Fig.~\ref{fig:RGFlow_AIII}).
-In this window, the interacting monitored dynamics is expected to be captured by a fully disordered $\hat{X}$ field and exhibits the area-law entanglement entropy scaling.
-In other words, the beta functions [Eqs.~\eqref{eq:1loop}] imply that the area-law phase can be stable within a finite range of interactions.
-For example, for $\bar{\Gamma}_U = 0$, the area-law phase is stable when $ M_\mathsf{uv} \ll a^{-2} e^{-2\pi \lambda_\mathsf{uv} }$.
-This estimate is made by setting $R=1$ and dropping the $\Delta_M(R)$ term in Eq.~\eqref{eq:betaM}, which underestimates the upper limit of $M_\mathsf{uv}$ in this window.
-On the other hand, if $ M_\mathsf{uv}$ is much larger than $a^{-2} e^{-2\pi \lambda_\mathsf{uv}}$ (where $a$ is the lattice scale), $M$ will flow to a large value, i.e. $M a^2 \sim O(1)$, before $\lambda^{-1}$ becomes strong (see Fig.~\ref{fig:RGFlow_AIII}).
-In this case, the off-diagonal modes of $\hat{X}$ (or equivalently, the off-diagonal models of $\hat{Y}$) become massive, and the $S_{R,+} \times S_{R,-}$ symmetry is spontaneously broken, resulting in the volume-law entanglement entropy scaling.
 With the broken $S_{R,+} \times S_{R,-}$ symmetry, the remaining massless fluctuations are the compact bosons in the diagonal elements of $\hat{X}$.
 Conceptually, one should stop following the RG generated by the beta functions Eq.~\eqref{eq:1loop} at the scale when $M a^2$ becomes $O(1)$.
 Next, one should extract the stiffness and vortex fugacity of these massless compact bosons at this scale.
 Depending on the stiffness and the vortex fugacity, the compact bosons can either have quasi-long-range order or become disordered, which respectively corresponds to the charge-fuzzy and the charge-sharpened phases of the interacting monitored dynamics.
 Based on our current result on the 1-loop RG Eq.~\eqref{eq:1loop}, both charge-fuzzy and charge-sharpened phases are plausible in the weak coupling limit.
 That is to say, both scenario 1 and scenario 2 discussed above remains possible.
 More refined RG analysis might be needed to understand the conditions for each scenario (if possible) to exist.
 Including a finite $\bar{\Gamma}_U$ is expected not to qualitatively change the analysis above.